This is the featured image of the How to Create a Vocal Swell Effect blog article.

 There are several approaches to producing sumptuous soundscapes, and the reverse vocal swell is one of the most simple and instantly applicable in music production.
-In the next tutorial, we will show you how to create a vocal swell effect.
+The following tutorial will show you how to create a vocal swell effect.

 As usual, we prepared a short sequence in our SoundBridge: DAW.
-It includes most of the elements of a full mix, including the main vocal.
-Let’s take a listen to it.
+It includes most elements of a full mix, including the main vocal.
+Let's take a listen to it.

 This is a screenshot of my mix before applying the vocal swell effect.